ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec Name: Bitmap

-Description: Basic image based subtitle format; The subtitles are stored as images, like in the DVD.
+Description: Basic image based subtitle format; The subtitles are stored as images, like in the DVD [@?DVD-Video].
 The timestamp in the block header of Matroska indicates the start display time, the duration is set with the Duration element.
 The full data for the subtitle bitmap is stored in the Block's data section.